Efficient PSF Modeling with ShOpt.jl: A PSF Benchmarking Study with JWST NIRCam Imaging: Introduction

 Because space telescopes are unimpeded by the atmosphere, their PSFs are also often characterized with forward-modeling approaches like Tiny Tim \citep{krist201120} and WebbPSF \citep{2012SPIEWebb,10.1117/12.2056689, ji2023jades}.
 WebbPSF models are continually updated based on telescope telemetry, ensuring high accuracy in all bandpasses and for all instruments regardless of image noise.
 While robust, forward modeling is not infallible and may occasionally miss short-timescale variations and other ``unknown unknowns'' that can be captured with empirical PSF models, albeit at the cost of much higher noise.

 The James Webb Space Telescope (JWST) represents a giant leap forward in our ability to explore the cosmos.
 Equipped with groundbreaking instruments like the Near Infrared Camera (NIRCam) and the Mid-Infrared Imager (MIRI), the telescope is poised to unlock unprecedented insights into the early universe \citep{robertson2022galaxy}.
 At the same time, these advances usher in a new set of complexities for PSF characterization: \begin{enumerate} \item Modeling the PSFs of space observatories like JWST is non-trivial since they generally operate near their diffraction limits and exhibit intricate optical patterns that defy the analytic approximations acceptable for PSFs of ground-based imaging.
 In particular, the PSFs exhibit steep spatial gradients, making them highly sensitive to the hyperparameters of commonly used analytic profiles, where slight variations can lead to substantial inaccuracies.
-The assessment of PSF models for space-like imaging presents an additional challenge, as most metrics of fit quality, e.g., full width at half maximum, treat the PSF as an elliptical Gaussian -- a poor approximation for the ``spiky'' NIRCam and MIRI PSFs. \item The NIRCam detector plate scales are 0.031\arcsec/pixel and 0.063\arcsec/pixel for the short and long wavelength channels, respectively \citep{2003SPIE, 2005SPIE, 2012SPIE}.
+The assessment of PSF models for space-like imaging presents an additional challenge, as most metrics of fit quality, e.g., full width at half maximum or second moments of intensity, treat the PSF as an elliptical Gaussian -- a poor approximation for the ``spiky'' NIRCam and MIRI PSFs.
+While there are some useful moment based metrics for assessing fit quality \citep[e.g.][]{zhang2023impact}, there are no universally adopted non-parametric diagnostics for assessing pixel-level model biases. \item The NIRCam detector pixel scales are 0.031\arcsec/pixel and 0.063\arcsec/pixel for the short and long wavelength channels, respectively \citep{2003SPIE, 2005SPIE, 2012SPIE}.
 At these fine scales, fully capturing the intensity profile of the NIRCam PSF requires a much larger number of pixels than is needed for typical surveys, whose detectors have pixel scales 3--10 times larger than NIRCam \citep{Jarvis_2020, Fu_2022, York_2000, mccleary2023lensing}.
 As a consequence, the number of pixels need to model the full size of the PSF is much greater.
 This new regime prompts a necessary evaluation of how current PSF fitters perform at this new scale.
 That is, can the PSF fitters still capture the full dynamic range of the distortion and do so in a reasonable time. \end{enumerate}